solana-labs/solana/docs/src/wallet-guide/paper-wallet.md

 ### Seed Phrase Generation

 Generating a new keypair can be done using the `solana-keygen new` command.
 To generate a keypair for the paper wallet, use the "--no-outfile" flag along with the "solana-keygen new" command.
-The command will generate a random seed phrase, ask you to enter an optional passphrase, and then will display the derived public key and the generated seed phrase for your paper wallet.
+The command will generate a random seed phrase, ask you to enter an optional passphrase, and then will display the derived public key and the generated seedphrase for your paper wallet.
 Please copy or write your seeds somewhere safe.

 ```bash